Take a walk in the past

 During WW2 Denmark is occupied by Germany form 1940-45 and Kegnæs Lighthouse is one of the places of special interest.
 German soldiers, who only light it up when German ships is to pass, guard the lighthouse.

 Today Kegnæs Lighthouse and the surrounding building is own by Sønderborg Municipality.
-The lighthouse is restored into a small museum with showcases of the lighthouses history and when the weather is not to misty or windy you can climb up and enjoy the 360° view – free of charge!
+The lighthouse is restored into a small museum with showcases of the lighthouses history and when the weather is not to misty or windy you can climb up within the opening hours and enjoy the 360° view – free of charge!

 The surrounding buildings has been restored into a centre for the 400 war veterans living in the area of Sønderborg.
 A veteran coordinator is connected to the centre, which helps the former soldiers, who has been abroad, to mend the scars on body and soul.